LRongeart/checklist/README.md

 # Checklist

-This is a Python Qt-based standalone app for managing project-linked notes, to-do lists, and task logs.
+Checklist is a Python Qt-based standalone app for managing project-linked notes, to-do lists, and task logs.
 It allows you to create, edit, and save checklists for different projects locally.

 ## Screenshot
 ![image](https://github.com/user-attachments/assets/48535ef2-18c3-477a-bad6-1687e31ad001)